 The photochemical mechanisms currently supported in CAMx are listed in Table 5-1.
 All are balanced for nitrogen conservation so that predicted NOy can be calculated as the sum of nitrogen containing species.
-All Carbon Bond and SAPRC mechanisms can be linked to optional modal (CF) and size-segregated (CMU) primary and secondary particulate matter (PM) treatments.
+All Carbon Bond and SAPRC mechanisms are linked to the modal (CF) particulate matter (PM) treatment.
 CAMx includes algorithms for inorganic aqueous aerosol chemistry (RADM-AQ), inorganic gas-aerosol partitioning (ISORROPIA or EQSAM), and organic oxidation and gas-aerosol partitioning (SOAP or VBS).
 The PM treatments require additional gas species as PM precursors and use products from the gas-phase photochemistry for the production of sulfate, nitrate, and condensable organic gases.
 Currently, the CF2 PM treatment also supports several optional primary, elemental and mercury species.
 Additionally, there is an interface that allows a simpler user-defined chemical mechanism to be employed in the model (Mechanism 10).
 A listing of all reactions and rate expressions for supported photochemical mechanisms are provided in the appendices.